 In this post you will find information on:

-Super, or superannuation, is a type of retirement savings account that is designed to help people save for their retirement.
-It is a long-term investment that grows over time, and is generally funded by contributions from both the employee and the employer.
+Super, or superannuation, is a type of retirement savings account designed to help people save for their retirement.
+It is a long-term investment that grows over time and is generally funded by contributions from both the employee and the employer.

-It’s important that you learn what you are entitled to, what your employer needs to pay, and limits that apply, because it can help you maximize your retirement savings.
+It’s important that you learn what you are entitled to, what your employer needs to pay, and the limits that apply because it can help you maximize your retirement savings.

 Adding a little extra, choosing a fund whose investment strategies align with your circumstances and checking how much you are paying in fees and charges will help your super grow over your whole working life in Australia.
 The YourSuper comparison tool will help you compare MySuper products and choose a super fund that meets your needs.